 Buying groceries tends to be the cheapest and healthiest option when traveling.
 Yes, you’re stepping into the store with many others and facing a large crowd.
 But you get to have great snacks, make your own entrees, and enjoy your vacation by saving some money.
 Groceries have helped through the snowstorms, COVID, and has shown its true potential with YouTube videos on how to cook amazing meals for everyone!
 Another plus, is, nowadays everything is in one spot: food, drinks, utensils and even toilet paper.

-Pro- You’re able to spend more time with family creating fun memories learning how to cook that fancy Italian dinner.
-You save more money in the end because cooking meals is almost always cheaper than eating out.
+Pro- You’re able to spend more time with family are get to create fun memories learning how to cook that fancy Italian dinner.
+You save more money in the end because cooking at home is always cheaper than eating out.

 Con- You won’t be able to try new restaurants in town or support the local dining industry.